Skip to content

 Flip a person’s status.
 Watch the photos re-classify.

 Three illustrated photos, three enrolled people.
-Toggle Include ↔ Exclude and see how the verdict shifts — the same logic the real app applies on-device.
+Toggle Include ↔ Exclude and watch the verdict shift - the same rules the app applies on-device: any Exclude face → Unsafe; any unknown face → Review; otherwise Safe.

 Alex pictured alone